 In March 2023, the Company acquired an existing 2.5%-3.75% sliding scale Gross Proceeds royalty over gold and a 0.25%-3.0% NSR royalty on all metals (other than gold and silver) on the majority of Barrick's Lama project located in Argentina from an arm's length seller for aggregate consideration of \$6.5 million.
 The consideration consisted of \$2.5 million in cash, \$2.1 million in Common Shares upon closing, and an additional \$2.5 million to be paid in cash or Common Shares, at the Company's sole discretion, within 90 days upon the earlier of a 2-million-ounce gold mineral reserve estimate on the royalty area or 36 months after the closing date.
 The Company issued 466,827 Common Shares to the arm's length seller (valued at \$4.44 per share on March 9, 2023).
 The outstanding \$2.5 million payment (the "Lama Payable") was recorded at fair value upon inception using a discount rate of 10.0% and an estimated payment date of 36 months from closing and was recorded at \$1.9 million.
 The Lama Payable has been disclosed as a non-current liability on the Company's statement of financial position as an acquisition payable and this amount will be increased to \$2.5 million over the term of the payable using the effective interest method.
 The Company incurred \$0.2 million in transaction costs associated with this transaction.
-The Company recognized \$0.1 million of accretion expense on the Lama Payable during the year ended December 31, 2023.
+For the year ended December 31, 2024, the Company recognized an accretion expense on the Lama Payable of \$0.2 million (December 31, 2023 - \$0.1 million).